microsoft/frontend-bootcamp/step2-07/exercise/README.md

 If you still have `npm test` running from the last step, stop it using `ctrl+C`.
 Start the app by running `npm start` from the root of the `frontend-bootcamp` folder.
 Click the "exercise" link under day 2 step 7 to see results.

+At the beginning of this exercise, the "Add" and "Clear Completed" buttons do not work.
+We'll be fixing that in this step!

 1. open up `exercise/src/index.tsx` and note the `<Provider store={store}>` - see how it wraps the components as the new root component.

 2. open up `exercise/src/components/TodoFooter.tsx` and erase the "nullable" type modifier (i.e. the ?) in the interface definition of `TodoFooterProps`